priyakot/insightsDataScience15/README.md

 Please try to match the above example, by listing the words in **alphabetical** order according the the ASCII ordering, with whitespace between the word and count, and each word separated by a newline.

 * *What should the precision for the output of the median be?*
-For simplicity, please output the running median as a double with only 2 digits after the decimal (i.e. 2.00 instead of 2).
-In the event that you need to round, simply truncate the answer (i.e. 2/3 should be 0.66).
+For simplicity, please output the running median as a double with only 1 digit after the decimal (i.e. 2.0 instead of 2).
 The median for each new tweet of text should be separated by newlines as shown in the example above.

 * *Do I need to account for complicated Unicode characters?*
 No, you may assume that all of the characters are conventional, ASCII characters.